Culpability

 Negligence without knowledge

-This is a situation where a person does not know that he or she may commit a criminal offence by his or her conduct, but given the circumstances could and should have known.
-In such a case, the assessment of what the person should have known is based on the particular circumstances and circumstances of the person.
+This is a situation where a person does not know that he or she may be committing a crime by his or her actions, but given the circumstances, he or she could have known and should have known.
+In such a case, the assessment of what the person should have known is based on the person’s particular circumstances and circumstances.

 Example: Mrs. Cerna went to visit a museum.
 She was only interested in the exhibition until she noticed the fire alarm button.
 She thought back to her student days and found it amusing to set off the alarm and run away.
 She assumed that triggering it would cause the staff to arrive and sound the alarm.
 She didn’t realize that she would also trigger the fire extinguisher system at the same time, releasing several hundred pounds of fire extinguishing gas.
 The damage was estimated at three million crowns.
 Ms Cerna was charged with the offence of damaging and endangering the operation of a public utility by negligence.